Clove Dental Blog

 Genetics and Medical Conditions

-Brushing your teeth twice a day is an essential part of maintaining good oral hygiene, but it's not the only factor in preventing cavities.
-By understanding the underlying causes of cavity formation, you can take proactive steps to protect your teeth and maintain a healthy, cavity-free smile.
+Brushing your teeth twice a day is important to maintain your oral hygiene but it is not the only factor.
+By understanding the cause of having cavities you can take necessary steps to protect them.